MathPhysSim/FERMI_RL_Paper/README.md

 ## Experiments done on the machine:

-A new implementation of the NAF with doule Q learning:
+A new implementation of the NAF with double Q learning:

 ![NAF2_training](Figures/FERMI_all_experiments_NAF_episodes.png)